fusion2222/datracker/README.md

 The project is still under development, and will be actively developed.
 There is still a lot work to do, so any contributors will be welcome.

-## How to run a project
+## Prerequisites

-In order to install DaTracker you must finish following steps:
+There are prerequisites in order to run this project locally:

 - [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your machine.
 - [Install SASS](https://sass-lang.com/install) on your machine.